A 1% sample of what is in the Incubator & Remote Investor eCourse:

 - Another cool site out there is Roofstock which is where I sold my turnkey rentals to step up to syndications.
 Use the link get a $500 credit when you register… They give me $50 credit but I don’t think I will buy another turnkey rental again ;P

-You seemed bored reading… There is no such thing as turnkey.
+These photos below are examples of what happens if your property manager doesn’t properly screen your tenants.
 Check out these disaster photos from an eviction that ended up being a $37K repair bill… https://photos.app.goo.gl/R4PZLuOLGHONO5Rl2

 As I was in the middle of my 1031 buying spree (#6 of 11), a lot of TKPs started to come out of the woodwork and offered their properties to me and gave me the royal treatment (discounted prices from what they normally offer).
 I got to meet a lot of them via meetups and national conferences because I had this podcast and they were interested in getting at the Hui Deal Pipeline Club ecosystem.
 Since I was pretty experienced and they liked working with me they offered me referral fees to simply send guys like you over to them with a simple “CC’ed” email.
 Sort of like a referral source where they would give me $1000 per home sold.
 I thought it made sense for them because it was a lot cheaper than paying $6000+ to a Marketer (#1 above), but as you know when you go with a marketer or this sort of referral program the buyer (you) don’t really get any value add.
 That said if you want $500 credit at Roofstock use this link.

 Personally, I’m not really into picking up $1000 referral checks and passing you off to the TKP (never to hear from you again) since I’m more looking to give back to other investors and build my network for my larger syndication deals in the Hui Deal Pipeline Club.
-I think turnkey rentals are ok for people starting.

-“I have B- class rentals and high that rent for at least $900 a month and I am still having a hard time selling dang properties to other cheapo investors”
+“I have B- class rentals and high that rent for at least $900 a month and I am still having a hard time selling dang properties to other cheapo investors

 There is really no reason why you cannot put in an offer on a property and start collecting $300 a month with a $25K down payment in under 90 days.
 Someone who is still “reading”, “contacting investors”, or “picking a market” frankly lacks focus (finish one course until success) or scared of making a move.
 Every day you don’t do anything is $500 a month of opportunity costs!

 I wasted a lot of time in 2012-2013 looking for rentals in King, Snohomish, and Pierce County (Washington state) and nothing cash flowed.
-I still have the spreadsheets where I underwrote how crappy the Cashflow was.
+I still have the spreadsheets where I underwrote how crappy the cash flow was.
 Now prices are even worse.

 I helped dozens of people with this out of state investing game and have pretty much figured it out after making a bunch of mistakes that I didn’t realize till later – this is why it makes me laugh with the “do it yourselfers”.

 One mistake I see people making is going after these sucker properties that only can be sold to “Californians,” “Hawaiians,” or any rich person not from the area perceived to have trees that money grows on, from a trust fund, and drink seven Mai Tais on the beach everyday.
-(Personal Note – I have lived in Hawaii for about six months now and I have only been the beach twice).

 Sucker properties are in the wrong area that none of the locals would touch with a ten-foot pole.
 They are C or D class properties that the Broker calls “B-Class or good area” and usually cost sub $60K for $750 rents a month.